Sulphur Bank Mine: 2009 Recovery Act

 The American Recovery and Reinvestment Act was passed by the US Congress in February 2009 and provides $600 million for hazardous waste cleanup, with $5 million of that going to Sulphur Bank Mine and access road work.
 The funds will pay for the remediation on BIA 120, the road to the Elem Indian Colony adjacent to the mercury mine property.
 The Bureau of Indian Affairs built BIA 120 using Sulphur Bank mine tailings in the 1970s.

 The mine tailings and waste rock, in addition to being used for road and house construction in the Elem Indian Colony, was also used by the company Aggrelite in the 1950s.
 The company operated a concrete block plant at Sulphur Bank Mine and used the tailings to produce 27 different bricks of varying colors and size.
 The state Division of Mines report of 1953 described the operation, "Mine dump material, ... is crushed and screened to minus one-half inch and mixed with one-third part of furnace calcines from the dump below the quicksilver plant ...
 Plant capacity is 2000 bricks per 8-hour shift.
 The finished product is used locally and trucked to the San Francisco Bay area."

+Legacy

+Although mining at the Sulphur Bank Mine ended in 1957, its environmental effects have continued to influence Clear Lake and the surrounding area for decades.
+Mercury and other contaminants released from mine waste entered the lake and nearby wetlands, making the site one of the most extensively studied examples of mercury contamination from historical mining in California.
+In 1990, the mine was added to the National Priorities List as a Superfund site, beginning a long-term cleanup effort led by the U.S. Environmental Protection Agency.

+The site has become an important location for scientific research on mercury contamination, mine remediation, and aquatic ecosystems.
+Studies have examined how mercury moves through the environment, how it is converted into methylmercury, and how it accumulates in fish and wildlife.
+Research conducted at the mine has helped improve scientific understanding of the long-term environmental impacts of abandoned mercury mines and has informed cleanup strategies at similar sites throughout the United States.

+Cleanup and restoration efforts at the mine continue to address contaminated soil, waste rock, and the flooded Herman Impoundment, which remains a major source of mercury entering Clear Lake.
+The site's history and ongoing remediation have made it a frequently cited example in studies of environmental science, hazardous waste management, and the legacy of nineteenth- and twentieth-century mining in California.

 People

-Between its rise as a geological wonder and its fall from grace as an EPA superfund site, the Sulphur Bank Mercury Mine was able to attract admirers that reads like a Who's Who of California History.

 John Veatch

-The first was John Allen Veatch, physician, land surveyor and mineralogist who gave the Sulphur Bank its name in 1856, while on a quest for a domestic supply of borax.
+John Allen Veatch, physician, land surveyor and mineralogist gave the Sulphur Bank its name in 1856, while on a quest for a domestic supply of borax.
 Veatch had arrived in California at the time of the 1849 California Gold Rush, became a corresponding member of the California Academy of Sciences and established the first borax mine in the United States.